Thank you for your interest in our inspiring and fun nature camps!

 What is Owl Camp?

 At Owl Camp, your child, aged 6 to 13, will spend their precious summer hours the old-fashioned way!
-Owl Campers return year after year to connect with the land, appreciate and care for nature, make new friends, sing songs, hike, play camp games, build forts, learn woodworking skills, swim, canoe, make nature crafts!
+Owl Campers return year after year to connect with the land, appreciate and care for nature, make new friends, sing songs, hike, play camp games, build forts, learn woodworking skills, make nature crafts, and participate in a stewardship project!
+Depending on the site, there will be options for swimming and canoeing (not available at all sites).
 At the heart of our camp is the opportunity for every camper to build memorable connections with the land, a foundation for a healthy community that deeply values caring for the land and each other.

 A Typical Day at Owl Camp